ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 </p>

 3D Scanner for ARCore is a project using arcore for object/room scanning.
 The [Tango version "Open Constructor"](https://github.com/lvonasek/tango/wiki/Open-Constructor) is open source the [ARCore version](https://github.com/lvonasek/tango/wiki/3D-Scanner-for-ARcore) is not but can be bought as an Unity plugin [here](https://assetstore.unity.com/packages/tools/integration/3d-reconstruction-for-arcore-android-only-136919).
 It could be used to further improve the boundary system and even having a virtual environment which fits perfectly over your real environment.
 This is increadible and I will try to implement it as soon as possible.
 You can also download the 3D scanning app for free [here](https://play.google.com/store/apps/details?id=com.lvonasek.arcore3dscanner&hl=en_US)

+<p align="center"> <b>Further Ideas Worth Exploring</b> </p>

+A multiplayer VR game using ARCores cloud anchors should be possible, but I am currently not working on it.
+[Here](https://i.imgur.com/ZX9Veen.gifv) is how it could look like.

+Using VR outside is a lot of fun and feels very different from games experienced inside where the ability to move freely is limited.
+Using real-world information and [3D maps from Google] (https://cloud.google.com/maps-platform/gaming/) might be interesting and result in exiting games consisting of AR and VR elements.

 # Other Interesting Projects: